secretGeek/clowncar/README.md

     ~~> .\example.html 508 chars, defaultTemplate

-To force it to use no template at all (just save the converted markdown) use the `--notemplate` flag
+To force it to use no template at all (i.e. just save the converted markdown, not wrapped inside a html page) use the `--notemplate` flag

-    .\clowncar.exe --file="example.md" --nottemplate
+    .\clowncar.exe --file="example.md" --notemplate

 ### A Word about Templates....